-The hydrolysate generated in step three goes through the biotreatment process, which consists of large tanks containing microbes that digest and further break down the solution.
+The hydrolysate generated in step three went through the biotreatment process, which consisted of large tanks containing microbes that digested and further broke down the solution.

-Water released from the process is recycled, leaving various salts and biosludge.
-Biosludge, which is made up of microbe waste products and other bacterial matter, is filtered to remove water and disposed of at an off-site, permitted Treatment, Storage and Disposal Facility (TSDF).
+Water released from the process was recycled, leaving various salts and biosludge.
+Biosludge, which is made up of microbe waste products and other bacterial matter, was filtered to remove water and disposed of at an off-site, permitted Treatment, Storage and Disposal Facility (TSDF).

 Step Five: Disposing of Metal Parts

-The final step is treating the weapon’s metal parts.
+The final step was treating the weapon’s metal parts.
 Although the metal parts were cleansed of energetics and agent in step one and step two, they still may contain traces of energetics and agent, and need to be decontaminated to a higher level.
-To reach this level of decontamination, the metal parts will be heated to 1,000 degrees Fahrenheit for 15 minutes.
-The metal is then recycled.
+To reach this level of decontamination, the metal parts were heated to 1,000 degrees Fahrenheit for 15 minutes.
+The metal was then recycled.

 Secondary wastes, which include both solid and liquid products coming from the PCAPP SDC units, were stored in either a less than 90-day hazardous waste accumulation area or a permitted storage area, pending shipment to a TSDF for further treatment and/or ultimate disposal.